petar-v/mango-pay-demo/README.md

 - **Performance and Security**: JWT enables stateless authentication, reducing server overhead.
 The simplicity of REST ensures efficient and lightweight communication between the frontend and backend.

+**How Would You Handle Security of the API?**

+To ensure the security of the API, the following measures were considered:

+- **JWT Authentication**: Stateless, signed JWT tokens are used for authenticating users.
+This approach ensures secure and efficient authentication, suitable for single front-end applications.

+- **OAuth for Third-Party Integrations**: While not implemented in this project, OAuth mechanisms can be introduced if third-party integrations are required in the future.

+- **Rate Limiting**: As mentioned earlier, rate limiting can be implemented using libraries like `Bucket4j` to protect the API from abuse by throttling excessive requests.

+- **Validation and Sanitization**: All inputs are validated and sanitized using Micronaut's built-in features to prevent common security vulnerabilities such as SQL Injection and XSS.

+- **HTTPS Enforcement**: Ensuring that all communication between the client and server uses HTTPS to protect data in transit.

+- **Password Hashing**: User passwords are securely hashed using modern algorithms such as `bcrypt`, ensuring they are never stored in plaintext.

+- **Token Refresh**: Implementing token refresh mechanisms to allow longer user sessions without compromising security.

+- **CORS**: Configuring Cross-Origin Resource Sharing (CORS) policies to restrict access to the API from only trusted origins.

+These measures, combined with Micronaut's built-in security features, create a secure foundation for the API.

 **License**

 The Unlicense